dtv42/YardControl/README.md

 The web server is used to implement the web interface for the stepper test app.
 The REST based API is used by the web pages to request settings, current data, and system information.
 The GET requests can also be used to integrate the sensors into other applications.
 All provided REST requests returns data in JSON format.

 ### REST API's
+The following list summarizes the conventions adopted by the RESTful implementation.

+   - GET&nbsp;&ensp;&ensp;&emsp;Retrieves the current status, information, or settings.
+   - PUT&nbsp;&ensp;&ensp;&emsp;Modifies some data (speed, position, etc.).
+   - POST&nbsp;&ensp;&emsp;Updates settings or execute commands.
+   - DELETE&emsp;Not used.

 | GET Request       | Description                                           |
 |-------------------|-------------------------------------------------------|